SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Mechanical Design

 \subsection{Torso Mechanism}

-The SCALER body employs a four-bar linkage mechanism driven by one actuator, as illustrated in Fig. \ref{fig:one_leg_body_shift_gait}, which provides advantages in terms of workspace and forces.
-Conventional four-legged robots involving rigid one-body and having a torso DoF is less commonly adapted due to limited locomotion benefits than the complexity introduced.
-However, for climbing, we can benefit from the additional DoF on the body, making the added complexity worthwhile.
-SCALER's torso includes a four-bar parallelogram linkage mechanism in \fig{fig:one_leg_body_shift_gait}, which enables the robot to achieve more climbing strategies. \fig{fig:body_nominal} indicates the torso's nominal condition and components. \fig{fig:body-b} illustrates the 4-bar linkage torso configurations when the torso actuator is at $q_t=-45\degree$.
+The SCALER body employs a four-bar linkage mechanism driven by one actuator, as illustrated in \fig{fig:one_leg_body_shift_gait}, which provides advantages in terms of workspace and forces.
+Conventional four-legged robots involving a rigid one-body and having a torso DoF are less commonly adopted due to the limited locomotion benefits compared to the complexity introduced.
+However, \red{climbing robots} can benefit from the additional DoF on the body, making the added complexity worthwhile.
+SCALER's torso includes a four-bar parallelogram linkage mechanism in \fig{fig:one_leg_body_shift_gait}, which enables the robot to achieve more climbing strategies. \fig{fig:body_nominal} \red{shows} the torso's nominal condition and components. \fig{fig:body-b} illustrates the 4-bar linkage torso configurations when the torso actuator is at $q_t = \SI{-45}{\degree}$.
 The center link shown in \fig{fig:body_nominal} houses an IMU, battery compartments, and a computer, which allow the center of mass to be closer to constant regardless of the torso state.
-This mechanism particularly benefits SCALER in two ways: \begin{enumerate} \item Workspace advantages \item Force advantages \end{enumerate}
+This mechanism particularly benefits SCALER in two ways: 1) Workspace advantages, 2) Force advantages.

 In terms of workspace advantages, this mechanism can grant the potential to shift the robot workspace on demand, as a human can stretch their arm, such as when trying to reach high objects.
-Furthermore, the translational torso motion can scale better to increase stride length than extending leg lengths since the limb workspace is spherical.
+The limb workspace shift is visualized in \fig{fig:leg_workspace}.
+This is demonstrated in the bouldering climb experiment in Section~\ref{sec:bouldering}.
+Furthermore, the translational torso motion can scale better to increase stride length than extending leg lengths, which would increase the torque requirements for the leg joints, and the limb workspace is spherical.